Danville, California: Demographics

+Danville first appeared as an unincorporated place in the 1960 U.S. census; and then in the 1970 U.S. census under the name Alamo-Danville after being joined with the community of Alamo (Alamo had a population of 1,791 in the 1960 Census).
+The two communities were again separated in the 1980 United States census and both redesignated as census designated places.
+The community was listed as a city in the 1990 U.S. census.

-According to Business Insider, Danville's 94506 is the 14th wealthiest zip code in America.
+According to Business Insider, Danville's 94506 is the 14th wealthiest ZIP code in America.
 Danville is one of the wealthiest suburbs of Oakland and San Francisco.
 Danville also ranks as the 2nd highest-income place in the United States with a population of at least 40,000.
 It is home to some of the most expensive real estate in the San Francisco Bay Area and the United States.
 According to CNN Money, Danville's 94506 also has the fourth highest percentage of six-figure income earners in the nation, with 78% of Danville households having at least a six-figure income.